 Family therapy can be very effective for any family where one or more members is experiencing behavioral or emotional distress.
 Families dealing with an eating disorder, conduct disorder, depression, anxiety, trauma, and other mental illnesses may especially benefit from family therapy.
 Families with a high degree of conflict or poor communication skills may also benefit from family therapy.
 Sometimes family therapy is needed after a significant change has taken place, such as a divorce or remarriage.
 Families where one or more members has different religious, cultural, or other beliefs and values than the other family members might also find family therapy useful in managing conflict.

 What Are My Next Steps?

-If you think your family could benefit from family therapy, call Lola – our Intake Specialist at 972.292.7092 to get matched with an Embrace New Life family systems therapist.
+If you think your family could benefit from family therapy, call Brenda – our Intake Specialist at 972.292.7092 to get matched with an Embrace New Life family systems therapist.
 Also, make sure the rest of your family is willing to participate; effectiveness of family therapy is reduced when one or more family member refuses to participate.

 Common Questions and Answers About Family Systems Therapy